AzlanCoding/azlancoding.github.io/index.md

 Not all websites are listed here<br>
 To vist them in the iframe browser, you need to find the correct link and have the correct settings. <br>
-Please contact me if you need help.<br>
+Do not hesitate to contact me if you require assistance.<br>
 The installation guide can be found [here](https://azlancoding.github.io/iframe-browser/InstallGuide). <br>
 The source code can be found [here](https://github.com/AzlanCoding/iframe-browser-pwa). <br>
 Passwords can be obtained upon request.
 Please use the gmail button below<br>